nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

 Step 5.
 Following this, the displayed staff list will display the updated filtered list, and the names of those working will also be outputted on the left of the GUI.

-The activity diagram of this `viewShift` command is shown below:
+The sequence diagram of this `viewShift` command is shown below:

 ![ViewShift Command Sequence Diagram](images/viewShiftCommand/ViewShiftSequenceDiagram.png)
 ![ViewShiftCommand Execution Diagram](images/viewShiftCommand/ViewShiftCommandExecutionSequenceDiagram.png)